RazvanN7/DIPs/DIPs/DIP1xxx-rn.md

 ### Introducing the Move Constructor

-DIP1014 makes a strong argument on the necessity of defining and implementing move semantics, but its design does not take into account the problems that were discovered with the postblit during the development of DIP1018, thus making it liable of the same issues.
+DIP1014 makes a strong argument on the necessity of defining and implementing move semantics, but its design does not take into account the problems encountered with the postblit during the development of DIP1018, thus making it liable of the same issues.

 In this context, the current DIP proposes the implementation of a move constructor, that will bring the following benefits, as opposed to DIP1014:

- * the feature is used to good effect in the C++ language [3];
+ * a similar feature is used to good effect in the C++ language [3];
  * being a constructor, it will allow updating of `const`/`immutable` fields;
- * it will use the same pattern as the copy constructor implementation, which has succesfully replaced the postblit;
+ * it uses the same pattern as the copy constructor implementation, which has succesfully replaced the postblit;
  * does not require any druntime changes; the feature will be implemented entirely in the compiler;